-If your household income is £44,000 or under you could be eligible for our Bursary Fund.
-Depending on household income, you will be asked to fundraise between £800 and £3,000.
+If your household income is £23,000 or under you could be eligible for our Bursary Fund.
+You will be asked to fundraise £800 towards the programme and Raleigh will cover the remaining fundraising costs, plus your travel, visa and vaccination costs.
 Please see the guide for more information.

 Raleigh Expedition brings young people together from all over the world to impact change for the communities you will work with, environmental change, and change in yourself.